Providing non-dilutive capital to restaurant brands.

 25 years in the retail and hospitality industry.

-Chairman, President and CEO, Opa of Greece (Opa) from 2012 – 2016.
+Chairman, President & CEO, Opa of Greece (Opa) from 2012 – 2016.
 Grew net earnings by 86% and increased shareholder dividends by 145%.
-Under Simon's leadership, Opa's average unit volumes increased by 22% and the organization achieved 10 straight quarters of positive comparable same store sales growth.
+Under Simon’s leadership, Opa’s average unit volumes increased by 22% and the organization achieved 10 straight quarters of positive comparable same store sales growth.

 Market Leader, Training Manager and International Store Operations Consultant for the Middle East, Starbucks.